Meet the Epilepsy Team

 We can see you at your home or at a nearby clinic, and we make sure other healthcare professionals, who are involved in your child's care, know what is going on.

-We have just started so cannot yet offer our service to children with epilepsy across all of Lambeth and Southwark but please do speak to your hospital doctor about us if you think you and your child could benefit from our service.
+We have just started so cannot yet offer our service to children with epilepsy across all of Lambeth and Southwark, but please do speak to your hospital doctor about us if you think you and your child could benefit from our service.

-What we offer you and the benefits of the service.
+What we offer you and the benefits of the service

-Who will we see?
+Epilepsy team: who will we see?

 All patients will be assessed and offered appropriate services.
 These may be: